gitpavleenbali/DevOps-PPT-People-Processes-and-Tools/Requirement Management/RequirementManagement.md

 ---

-**© 2025 Microsoft Global Delivery - Requirements Management Framework**

-*This comprehensive documentation suite provides everything needed for enterprise-grade requirements gathering and change management.
+*This comprehensive documentation suite provides everything needed for enterprise-grade requirements gathering and change management, incorporating Microsoft best practices.
 For questions or feedback, please contact your engagement manager.*

 **Next Steps:**
 1. Review this README for overall framework